avine/formation-angular-base/doc/course/public/13_more_on_components.md

 <!-- separator-vertical -->

-## Appendix - Component queries 1/2
+## More on Components - Queries 1/2

 - It is possible to access template details from the class using `viewChild`